fredericaltorres/fMicroService/README.md

 - The file [Create.Kubernetes.ps1](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/Create.Kubernetes.ps1) is used to create or delete the Azure Kubernete cluster.

-- The file [DeploymentUtilityMaster.ps1](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/DeploymentUtilityMaster.ps1) allow to build and deploy any of .NET core projects.
+- The file [DeploymentUtilityMaster.ps1](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/DeploymentUtilityMaster.ps1) allow to build and deploy any or all the .NET core projects.
     * Each of the .NET Core project implement a local file named [DeploymentUtility.ps1](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/Donation.PersonSimulator.Console/DeploymentUtility.ps1) which get called by the DeploymentUtilityMaster.ps1

 - The file [Deployment.Kubernetes.ps1](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/Deployment.Kubernetes.ps1) is used to deploy any of the .NET Core project as a container based on the last build and last container images created and pushed into Azure.